AmpersandJS/ampersand-view/README.md

 <p class="docLink">Part of the <a href="http://docs.humanjavascript.com/#all_human_view">Human JavaScript toolkit</a></p>
 <!---endhide-->

-It adds:
+What does it do?

+1. Gives you a proven pattern for managing/binding the contents of an element.
-1. Simple declarative property/template bindings without needing to include a template engine that does it for you.
-Which keeps your code with your code and your template as a simple function that returns an HTML string, and your payload light.
+2. Simple declarative property/template bindings without needing to include a template engine that does it for you.
+This keeps your logic out of your templates and lets you use a string of HTML as a fully dynamic template or just a simple function that returns an HTML string.
-2. A pattern for easily including the view's base element into render.
-Rather than having to specify tag type and attributes in javascript in the view definition you can just include that in your template like everything else.
+3. The view's base element is replaced (or created) during a render.
+So, rather than having to specify tag type and attributes in javascript in the view definition you can just include that in your template like everything else.
-3. A way to render a collection of models within an element in the view, each with their own view, preserving order, and doing proper cleanup when the main view is removed.
+4. A way to render a collection of models within an element in the view, each with their own view, preserving order, and doing proper cleanup when the main view is removed.
-4. A simple way to render sub-views that get cleaned up when the parent view is removed.
+5. A simple way to render sub-views that get cleaned up when the parent view is removed.

 ## Install